Natural Language Processing

 The majority of AI applications have been so far based on supervised learning, i.e., where an AI system is trained on a large set of human-labeled data and it learns from that data how to label other data which it has not seen before (case in point, we show it 60,000 pictures of handwritten digits and it will learn to recognize handwritten digits that it has not seen before).
 One of the largest data sets that humanity has at its disposal is in text form.
 How can this data be seen as labeled?
 The answer turns out to be of great importance.

-The main working assumption in modern NLP is that of denotational semantics, namely that words only have meaning relative to the context in which they are used.
+The main working assumption in modern NLP is that of distributional semantics, namely that words only have meaning relative to the context in which they are used.
 The popular expression of this way of looking at words is You know a word by the company it keeps.
 Writers are fully aware of the fact that the meaning of words is mainly contextual.
 When we look at textual data, we can treat each word as being labeled by the contexts in which it appears.
 That's why the learning we do on text is supervised learning.

-The modern treatment of this denotational semantics approach is based on machine learning with neural nets.
+The modern treatment of this distributional semantics approach is based on machine learning with neural nets.
 A neural network is used to learn a representation of each word as a vector.
 The learning process does it in such a way that two words are semantically close if the vectors representing them are similar (similarity is a precise linear algebra operation, but we do not need to worry about that now).
 Below is a presentation of Word2Vec, the best known such representation algorithm.

 So questions about words become questions in linear algebra about their representing vectors.
 Remarkably, the equation we showed above can be solved by such a representation: $$Rome + France - Italy = Paris$$